Image: Copyright free from Pixabay

 His first kill bent beneath his strike, head arched back, eyes wide, as Mock split him from groin to chin.
 Blood exploded out of him, spraying Mock in a red shower.
 The man didn’t even have time to cry before he hit the ground.

 His next kill decided to drop his weapon and run—too late.
 Mock ripped him up the back, his blade grating against his vertebrae.
 More blood splattered his face, and he licked his lips again, savouring his kill, the death, the thrill.
 Ahhhh.
-There was little better than a pillage: the sound of men screaming, the satisfaction of sinking his blade into flesh.
+There was little better than a pillage.

 He had made seven kills, his sword bloodied from point to hilt, when the village was taken and the real fun began.
 Women screamed as the Quarthi rushed into their houses and dragged them outside, or else rode them down, sweeping them onto their horses.

 There—he saw her.
 His victim.
-Petrified to the spot, staring straight into his eyes.
+Petrified, staring straight into his eyes.
 She was only young, barely a woman, her face white against her pale hair.

 She didn’t run from him, didn’t even gasp as he curled his arm around her waist and hoisted her onto his horse.
 Clasping her against him, pinning her arms tight to her chest, he galloped through the village, passing other Quarthi as they looted homes and robbed the dead, stealing belts and boots and any coins they could find.
 Bodies were strewn everywhere, most still, some squirming.
 Several he leapt over, others he trampled, bouncing in his saddle as he did.
-The girl gasped as she almost slipped from his grasp, but he clutched her tighter, cock pressing hard against her back.
+The girl gasped as she almost slipped from his grasp.
+He clutched her tighter.

-By the time they left the village, he was barely able to keep control of himself.
+By the time they left the village, he was barely able to control himself.
 The best fucks he ever had were after a killing.
 And he had killed seven today.

 He reigned in.
 Several other Quarthi had the same idea, their horses grazing as they thrusted in the grass, bronze arses gleaming with sweat in the midday heat.
 Women cried out, screamed or moaned.

 Mock slipped off his horse, pulling the girl into his arms before throwing her to the ground.
 Straddling her, he unfastened his pants.
-His cock sprang free, blushing and hard and moist at the tip.
+His cock sprang free.
 The girl was whimpering quietly, white as the clouds above, trembling violently between his legs.

 He hoisted up her skirt.
 The girl yelped as he tore at her underclothes, ripping out a few of her hairs.
 He brushed his hand through her thatch with a sigh.
 Pale, like the rest of her.
 Then he pushed his finger inside her.
 She gasped.
 Dry as a bone.
 Not that it would stop him.